 Middle school students move between classrooms throughout the school day, and receive instruction from several content and specialist teachers.
 Core academic subjects consist of English language arts (reading, writing, speaking/listening, and research), math, social studies, and science.
 Students also have art, physical education, guidance, library, and technology classes on a weekly basis.

 Each trimester, middle school students have the opportunity to participate in clubs to enhance social skills, explore their interests and practice executive skills such as collaboration and flexibility.
-Students brainstorm ideas for the cobs each marking period which allows teachers to appeal to a wide array of students interests and offer a variety throughout the year.
+Students brainstorm ideas for the clubs each marking period which allows teachers to appeal to a wide array of students interests and offer a variety throughout the year.
 Past clubs have included cooking, knitting, retro games, robotics and inventions.

 Project Read Linguistics®